Quickly Get to DC From Fairfax

 Some helpful tips and tricks for using the Metrorail system:

-- SmarTrip cards are now required for Metro-operated parking areas.
-Sufficient funds must be on the card to pay the full cost for parking in order to exit or enter the parking facilities.
+SmarTrip cards are now required for Metro-operated parking areas.
+Sufficient funds must be on the card to pay the full cost of parking in order to exit or enter the parking facilities.

 Metrobus operates routes in many parts of Fairfax County including Annandale, Burke, Baileys Crossroads, Seven Corners, Tysons Corner, Alexandria, Fort Belvoir, and Springfield.
 You may catch Metrobus at any Metrorail station or at any of the Metrobus bus stop signs along the route.
 Almost all Metrobus routes connect with Metrorail stations.
 Metrobus provides more than 400,000 trips each weekday serving 11,500 bus stops in the District of Columbia, Maryland, and Virginia.
 Metrobus is the sixth busiest bus agency in the United States, with a fleet of more than 1,500 buses operating on 325 routes.